Crude oil price fluctuations expose Africa's fossil fuel dependence | DW | 27.10.2021

 Africa's abundant sunshine is ideal for renewable energy production.
 But the continent relies heavily on crude oil.
 Experts warn that the economy will continue to suffer if governments don't wean themselves off of oil.

-As fuel prices skyrocket around the world, it has become clearer that African countries will remain exposed to the detrimental impacts of sporadic fluctuations — at least until the global shift to renewable energy is realized.
+As fuel prices skyrocket around the world, it has become clear that African countries will remain exposed to the detrimental impacts of sporadic price fluctuations — at least until the global shift to renewable energy is realized.

-The economies of many African nations are fueled by petroleum, leaving the continent particularly vulnerable to volatile international fuel price fluctuations.
+Many African nations' economies are fueled by petroleum, leaving the continent particularly vulnerable to volatile international fuel price fluctuations.
 In most countries, the price surge has exacerbated a spike in inflation.

-"This is because the cost of energy remains one of the key elements considered in calculating inflation," Patrick Obath, a Kenya-based petroleum economist told DW.
+"This is because the cost of energy remains one of the key elements considered in calculating inflation," Patrick Obath, a Kenya-based petroleum economist tells DW.

-Kenya is currently struggling with the gas market chaos, with the costs of living — including food — on the rise, further compounded by sky-high prices at the pumps.
+Kenya is currently struggling with the gas market chaos, the rising cost of living — including food — and high prices at the pumps.

 "When you look at the foodstuffs that an average African eats, the cost of fuel is a key ingredient in determining the ultimate price on what lands on the table of an average African home," explains Obath.